mucherino/teaching/GPU/matrix-by-matrix.md

 	   return i*n + j;
 	};

-Notice that this function is meant to be invoked by both CPU and GPU.
+Notice that this function is meant to be invoked by both CPU and GPU devices.

 For simplicity, we also suppose that all matrices involved in the computations are *squared matrices*.